WokLibCodeClub/.github/profile/README.md

 #### Python

-The Python session will start at 11.45 am
+The Python session will start at 11.45 am.

 You will need an account with [trinket](https://trinket.io/) for this session, so if you don't have one already you should create one by going to [trinket.io/signup](https://trinket.io/signup).
 You will need a valid email address to sign up.

 Please make sure you arrive so that you have time to log in to your trinket account and be ready to start coding at 11.45 am.

+For those who have no, or only a little, experience of using Python we will be running through the basics of Python coding from the very first steps.
+For those who are familiar with Python we will be working on a Raspberry Pi/Code Club project called [Turtle Race](https://projects.raspberrypi.org/en/projects/turtle-race).

 ### Challenges for more experience Python coders: